nathan-barry/nathan.rs/content/posts/favorite-books.md

 {{< book
     title="Chip War"
     author="Chris Miller"
-    description="This book is about the history of the microchip industry, mentioning the rise of globalism, of Japan, Tiwan, South Korea, the history of Silicon Valley and its relation with the US military, and the national security concerns China and the US has over the lack of control over technologies that make up the majority of their military might.
+    description="This book is about the history of the microchip industry, mentioning the rise of globalism, of Japan, Taiwan, South Korea, the history of Silicon Valley and its relation with the US military, and the national security concerns China and the US has over the lack of control over technologies that make up the majority of their military might.
 Fantastic book, right down my alley." >}}

 {{< book
     title="Empire of Pain"